 Soka Performing Arts Center Announces 2019–2020 Jazz Monsters Series

-(Aliso Viejo, CA) – Soka Performing Arts Center, in association with BluePort Jazz, has announced its annual Jazz Monsters Series for the 2019-2020 Season.
-Jazz and its enabling blues tradition re-defined America’s self-expression and its own self-understanding.
-Our Jazz Monsters Series honors this uniquely American art form, now a global force.
-It aims, in particular, to honor the ongoing surprise of musical innovation, lyrical expression and contagious cheer embodied in the work of premier artists who make our stage a platform for shared humanity.
+(Aliso Viejo, CA)—Soka Performing Arts Center, in association with BluePort Jazz, has announced its annual Jazz Monsters Series for the 2019–2020 Season.
+Jazz and its enabling blues tradition redefined America’s self-expression and its own self-understanding.
+The Jazz Monsters Series honors this uniquely American art form, now a global force.
+It aims, in particular, to honor the ongoing surprise of musical innovation, lyrical expression, and contagious cheer embodied in the work of premier artists who make Soka’s stage a platform for shared humanity.

-Subscriptions and single tickets to the 2019-2020 Jazz Monsters Series are on sale now.
-The cost of a 3-concert Subscription ranges from $84 - $108 and single tickets range from $35 - $45.
-Senior, Student and Active Military discounts on single tickets range from $31.50 - $40.50.
-All performances take place in the Concert Hall.
+Subscriptions and single tickets to the 2019–2020 Jazz Monsters Series are on sale now.
+The cost of a 3-concert subscription ranges from $84 to $108 and single tickets range from $35 to $45.
+Senior, student, and active military discounts on single tickets range from $31.50 to $40.50.
+All performances take place in the concert hall.

 Tom Harrell Quartet with Hubert Laws | Saturday, October 26, 2019 at 8PM